People sure do love their whiskey, so one of the most common questions I get is, “Do you have a good whiskey recipe?”

 Well, yes and no. I almost never make the same whiskey recipe twice, as I am always varying and tweaking the grain bill based on the last batch(es) that I made.
 However, there are several processes that I use repeatedly.

 One of these is a process that I use with almost every moonshine mash recipe is one that keeps the corn mashing mess to a minimum.
 The biggest challenge of mashing corn is getting a complete gelatinization of the starches so that they can be broken down into sugars.
 As this starts to happen, the entire mixture thickens to a porridge consistency making it very hard to stir, yet stirring is necessary to keep it from burning to the bottom of your mash pot.

-The bourbon mash recipe below will walk you through the process I use to keep the corn mash as thin as possible.
+The whiskey mash recipe below will walk you through the process I use to keep the corn mash as thin as possible.
 The idea is to start breaking those starches down as soon as possible so that the mash stays thin.
-If you have any questions or comments about this whiskey mash recipe, please leave a comment for us below!
+If you have any questions or comments about this corn mash recipe, please leave a comment for us below!